Azure-Samples/spring-jms-service-bus/spring-jms-service-bus-topic-sample/README.md

     spring.jms.servicebus.connection-string=[servicebus-namespace-connection-string]

     # The JMS client id needs to be specified when using topic and durable subscription
+    # Value refers to the Service Bus subscription ID in your azure portal
     spring.jms.servicebus.topic-client-id=[topic-client-id]

     # The idle timeout in milliseconds after which the connection will be failed if the peer sends no AMQP frames